 Departments/disciplines/programs/subject areas supported

 The Anthropology Department offers an undergraduate degree with an optional concentration in one of four subfields: archaeology, biological anthropology, sociocultural anthropology, and linguistic anthropology.
-The Ph.D. program also offers those those areas and joint degree programs with the African American Studies Department and the School of Forestry and Environmental Studies.
+The Ph.D. program also offers those those areas and joint degree programs with the African American Studies Department and the School the Environment.

 Formats and materials acquired generally